DhruvPatel01/DhruvPatel01.github.io/content/now/archive.md

 ---
-title: "What am I was doing earlier?"
+title: "What I was doing earlier?"
 date: 2024-03-08
 ---
 <small>(This is an archival of my [now page](https://nownownow.com/about).)</small>